Winston-Lin/dziganto.github.io/_posts/2017-4-15-Sparse-Matrices-For-Efficient-Machine-Learning.md

 ```

 ### Spy()
 I mentioned matplotlib's *spy()* method which allows us to visualize the sparsity of a dataset.
-The %matplotlib is for Jupyter notebook users.
-Feel free to omit otherwise.
+The *%matplotlib* is for Jupyter notebook users.
+Feel free to omit it otherwise.
 ```
 %matplotlib inline
 import matplotlib.pyplot as plt